-Plus testing is an advancement to traditional API RP19B Section 2 testing.
-It is a collaborative effort between the JRC APFL team, our clients' needs, and the specific perforating scenario.
+Plus testing is an advancement to traditional API RP19B Section II testing.
+It is a collaborative effort between JRC's APFL team, our clients' needs, and the specific perforating scenario.
 These tests are designed to control the dynamicpressure response to better match the wellbore-pressure transients created during perforating.
-Through better testing and evaluation of dynamic underbalance/overbalance pressures, these tests can help identify the optimum perforating system and evaluate how dynamic pressures can significantly influence perforation tunnel geometry.
+Through better testing and evaluation of dynamic underbalance/overbalance pressures, these tests can help identify the optimum perforating system and evaluate how dynamic pressures can significantly influence perforation-tunnel geometry, resulting in enhanced production.